jaredslosberg/rstudio-server-conda/README.md

+# Modified by Jared
+This branch is configured to run Rserver within an isolated container.
+R and all packages should be installed within the container.

 # Running Rstudio Server in a Conda Environment

 I usually rely on the [conda package manager](https://docs.conda.io/en/latest/) to manage my environments during development.
 Thanks to [conda-forge](https://conda-forge.org/) and [bioconda](https://bioconda.github.io/) most R packages are now also available through conda.
 For production,